Solutions keyboard_arrow_down keyboard_arrow_up

 You can grant the agencies and Ontraport Experts you work with access to your account without creating a user seat for them.
 Instead, grant access through your Account Managers subcollection and choose a role that will allow your account managers to access the assets and features they need for their work.
 You can select from the default roles Ontraport has created for you or edit them to create your custom permissions.

-Learn more about account manager permissions here.
+Learn more about account manager permissions in this article and account manager features in this video.

 Related university lessons